hsallaku/MC-Chat/README.md

 # MC-Chat

-MC-Chat is a messaging platform designed for Manhattan College, facilitating secure and versatile communication channels for students and faculty members.
+MC-Chat is a messaging platform designed for Manhattan College, offering secure and convenient communication for students and faculty members.
 Built with React Native and leveraging Firebase for real-time data synchronization and authentication, MC-Chat offers a multitude of features, bringing a full package chatting application for all users across iOS, Android, and web platforms.

 ## Key Features